hanabi/hanabi.github.io/Reference.md

   * Normally, Alice would play the left-most card (slot 1) as the red 4.
 However, because of her notes, she knows that the red 4 must actually be on slot 2.
   * Alice successfully plays red 4 from slot 2.
 Since the red 5 is the only good red card left, Alice can assume that her other red card is red 5 (from *Good Touch Principle*), and she can play it on the next turn.
 * In this example, the "r4?" notes that Alice writes are called *Elimination Notes*. *Elimination Notes* are notes that represent the possible slots for a specific card.
-* In this example, thing "thing" that triggered the writing of *Elimation Notes* was the discarding of a card, so this is called *Discard Elimination*.
+* In this example, thing "thing" that triggered the writing of *Elimination Notes* was the discarding of a card, so this is called *Discard Elimination*.
 * Note that players should not always make *Elimination Notes* when they discard a playable card.
 In some cases, games can be extremely busy, leaving no reasonable way to get the playable card.
 Players must just their best judgment and account for this.

 ### The Elimination Blind-Play